Privileged access management compliance through the eyes of an auditor

 Compliance audits are a stressful, time-consuming effort for many companies.
-In the Lockdown blog, we often talk about the tools and processes customers use to prepare for both internal and external information security audits.
+In our blog, we often talk about the tools and processes customers use to prepare for both internal and external information security audits.
 This time we thought we’d turn the tables and speak directly to an auditor to hear his perspective.

 In this post, auditor and Information Security Specialist Edgar Perez Espinosa shares what’s on his security audit checklist and what really goes through his mind when he’s conducting an information security audit.